mattrude/rc-plugin-fail2ban/readme.md

 If you would like to help translating this plugin, or you see a problem with the current translation, please [contact me][1].

 This plugin dose not install or run Fail2Ban, but only provides the program with the needed log entries.
-Fail2Ban needs to be setup and running independent of this plugin and will watch roundcubes logs for failed logins.</div>
+Fail2Ban needs to be setup and running independent of this plugin and will watch roundcubes logs for failed logins.

 <a id=Download name=Download></a>